 You can choose a year and view the accrual days on the calendar.
 PTO days taken by the employee will be highlighted on the calendar.

 Monthly totals of PTO earned and PTO used will be presented along with the year end totals.
-In the above sample image, totals for two PTO types (Vacation and Sick days) are presented.
+In the above sample image, totals for three PTO types (Vacation, Sick days and Personal) are presented.